kv-ops/automl-platform/readme.md

 - ONNX for model interoperability
 - FastAPI for REST API framework
 - Streamlit for dashboards
-- Celery for distributed task processing
+- Celery/Ray for distributed processing
-- SciPy for statistical testing
-- Matplotlib/Seaborn for visualizations
-- Pytest for comprehensive testing framework
+- All contributors who suggested the dual-mode interface

 ## Citation